cpelican/agricolala/readme.md

 npx prisma migrate deploy
 ```

 the repository is connected to a vercel deployment.
-I f you push on main this will trigger a new deploy.
+If you push on main this will trigger a new deploy.

 ## Linting - formatting